Food safety: WHO and FAO

-In 1963, the WHO and FAO published the Codex Alimentarius which serves as an guideline to food safety.

-However, according to Unit 04 - Communication of Health & Consumers Directorate-General of the European Commission:

-"The Codex, while being recommendations for voluntary application by members, Codex standards serve in many cases as a basis for national legislation.
+In 1963, the WHO and the UN Food and Agriculture Organization published the Codex Alimentarius, which serves as an guideline to food safety.
+However, according to Unit 04 – Communication of Health & Consumers Directorate-General of the European Commission:The Codex, while being recommendations for voluntary application by members, Codex standards serve in many cases as a basis for national legislation.
 The reference made to Codex food safety standards in the World Trade Organizations' Agreement on Sanitary and Phytosanitary measures means that Codex has far reaching implications for resolving trade disputes.
-WTO members that wish to apply stricter food safety measures than those set by Codex may be required to justify these measures scientifically."

-So, an agreement made in 2003, signed by all member states, inclusive all EU, in the codex Stan Codex 240 – 2003 for coconut milk, sulphite containing additives like E223 and E 224 are allowed till 30 mg/kg, does NOT mean, they are allowed into the EU, see Rapid Alert System for Food and Feed entries from Denmark: 2012.0834; 2011.1848; en 2011.168, "sulphite unauthorised in coconut milk from Thailand".
+WTO members that wish to apply stricter food safety measures than those set by Codex may be required to justify these measures scientifically.So, an agreement made in 2003, signed by all member states, inclusive all EU, in the codex Stan Codex 240 – 2003 for coconut milk, sulphite containing additives like E223 and E 224 are allowed till 30 mg/kg, does NOT mean, they are allowed into the EU, see Rapid Alert System for Food and Feed entries from Denmark: 2012.0834; 2011.1848; en 2011.168, "sulphite unauthorised in coconut milk from Thailand".
 Same for polysorbate E 435: see 2012.0838 from Denmark, unauthorised polysorbates in coconut milk and, 2007.AIC from France.
 Only for the latter the EU amended its regulations with (EU) No 583/2012 per 2 July 2012 to allow this additive, already used for decades and absolutely necessary.